Loginistaken/Short-Story/The-First-Laugh.md

 The virus had evolved to detect laughter before it even surfaced — the micro-muscle flicker, the subconscious amusement before the sound escaped.
 Humor had become a death sentence.

 He stood before the others and shouted, “Look around you!
-These dumb fucks laugh, they die!
+These dumb f%$!! laugh, they die!
 You see it now?”

 Mia looked up, her face pale.
 “They’re not laughing at anything anymore,” she whispered.
 “They’re laughing because something inside them wants to.”